-Veloute sauce is a French white sauce made with a mixture of chicken broth and lightly roasted light flour and butter.
-This white and light sauce, which is especially preferred as an accompaniment in baked chicken and fish dishes, is also quite simple.
-Bon Appetit!
+Veloute sauce is a white sauce in French cuisine made with chicken stock and a mixture of lightly roasted light flour and butter.
+This white and light sauce, which is especially preferred as an accompaniment to baked chicken and fish dishes, is also very simple to make.
+Enjoy your meal!

 Separate 4 glasses of boiled and drained chicken broth and heat it.
 (You can prepare the same recipe with fish broth for fish dishes)